Murder of Kyriaki Griva

 Kyriaki Griva (Κυριακή Γρίβα; died 1 April 2024) was a Greek woman who was stabbed to death by her former partner outside of a police station in Athens where she had been declined support from duty officers.
 Her murder sparked protests across Greece calling for legal reforms to recognise femicide, in addition to the police's handling of domestic abuse cases.
+She was recorded the fifth woman to be killed by an ex or current partner in Greece in 2024.

 Personal life

 Griva was the daughter of Thanasis Grivas and Despina Kalea and lived in northern Athens.
 She had been in an on and off relationship with Thanasis Kourelis, who was ten years her senior.
 They had previously separated in 2020 and Griva had subsequently accused him of rape, resulting in a restraining order being granted.
 Griva did not pursue the rape charge and police did not progress the matter, despite Greek law making it possible to prosecute rape cases ex officio even without the victim's involvement.

 Murder

 On 1 April 2024, Griva had met with a friend at a café and noticed Kourelis in the vicinity.
 She was subsequently accompanied with her friend to visit a local police station in Agioi Anargyroi.
 Griva reported that Kourelis had been loitering outside of her home; while she declined to make a formal complaint, she requested that a police vehicle transport her home for her own safety.
 Griva was asked by a duty police officer to contact the police emergency line; some press reports stated that she had been told by the officer that there were no vehicles to transport her despite a car and driver being present at the station at the time.
 Griva walked outside of the station and made a telephone call to the emergency line, where it was alleged that the operator told her "lady, police cars are not taxis".
 While the operator was taking details from Griva, Kourelis approached her and stabbed her five times in the back.
 Griva died before paramedics arrived on the scene.